Housing for Karratha service workers

 9.2 Title, property and ownership in the Goods passes to Warambie upon payment of the Price.

-9.5 Neither party may register, sell, hire, lease, assign rights to or dispose of any security interest in relation to Goods other than as permitted by these Terms and Conditions.
+9.5 Neither party may register, sell, hire, lease, assign rights to, or dispose of any security interest in relation to the Goods other than as permitted by these Terms and Conditions.

 10. Indemnity and Insurance

-caused or contributed to by the Supplier save to the extent caused or contributed to by Warambie .
+caused or contributed to by the Supplier, save to the extent caused or contributed to by Warambie or any person for whom Warambie is responsible at law.

 10.2 Before commencing the supply of any Goods and Services, the Supplier must obtain and maintain until the end of the Warranty Period (without limiting subclause 10.2(f)):

-• (f) if professional services are being performed, obtain professional indemnity insurance with a limit of liability not less than $5,000,000 per occurrence for a period of seven (7) years after expiry of the Warranty Period; and
+(f) if professional services are being performed, professional indemnity insurance with a limit of liability not less than $5,000,000 per claim and in the annual aggregate, maintained for a period of seven (7) years after expiry of the Warranty Period; and

-• (g) any additional insurance required by law or as requested by Warambie from time to time
+(g) any additional insurance required by law or as reasonably requested by Warambie from time to time.

 10.3 The Supplier must:

-• (b) ensure that each insurance policy referred to in clause 10.2 is effected with an insurer or insurers of reputable standing;
+(b) ensure that each insurance policy referred to in clause 10.2 is effected with an insurer or insurers of reputable standing authorised to carry on insurance business in Australia;

-• (c) on request, provide Warambie with current insurance certificates from the relevant insurer or insurers or the Supplier’s insurance broker for each insurance policy required under clause 10.2; and; and
+(c) on request, provide Warambie with current insurance certificates from the relevant insurer or the Supplier’s insurance broker for each insurance policy required under clause 10.2; and

-10.4 The Supplier must endeavour to ensure that all of the Supplier’s subcontractors effect and maintain insurance as required by clauses 10.2 (including as to amounts of insurance and type of insurance).
+10.4 The Supplier must ensure that all of the Supplier’s subcontractors effect and maintain insurance equivalent to that required by clause 10.2 (including as to amounts of cover and

 11. Intellectual Property

-Intellectual Property means all intellectual property, including but not limited to, patents, copyright (including all copyright in software), registered designs, registered and unregistered trademarks, rights to have information kept confidential, processes, inventions, improvements, innovations, modifications and discoveries, right in ideas, formulae, algorithms, concepts, whether or not capable of being secured, registered or protected by any means.
+11.1 Intellectual Property means all intellectual property rights, including but not limited to patents, copyright (including all copyright in software), registered designs, registered and unregistered trade marks, rights to have information kept confidential, processes, inventions, improvements, innovations, modifications and discoveries, rights in ideas, formulae, algorithms and concepts, whether or not capable of being secured, registered or protected by any means.

-11.1 Each party owns and retains title to all Intellectual Property created prior to, or independently of, the supply of the Goods and Services under this Agreement.
+11.2 Each party owns and retains title to all Intellectual Property created prior to, or independently of, the supply of the Goods and Services under the Agreement (Background IP).

-11.2 All Intellectual Property created or developed by the Supplier for the purpose of or in the course of supplying the Goods and Services vests in and becomes the property of Warambie .
+11.3 All Intellectual Property created or developed by the Supplier for the purpose of, or in the course of, supplying the Goods and Services (Project IP) vests in and becomes the property of Warambie on creation, and the Supplier assigns all such Intellectual Property to Warambie.

-11.4 the Supplier shall not, without the prior written consent of Edenlidfe:
+11.5 The Supplier shall not, without the prior written consent of Warambie:

-11.5 the Supplier shall indemnify and keep indemnified Warambie from and against all liabilities in respect of any actual or alleged infringement of Warambie ’s Intellectual Property rights in connection with this Agreement.
+11.6 The Supplier shall indemnify and keep indemnified Warambie from and against all liabilities in respect of any actual or alleged infringement by the Supplier of any third party Intellectual Property rights in connection with the Goods and Services.

 12. Assignment and Subcontracting

-12.2 The Supplier is responsible as agent for the acts and omissions of its contractors and their subcontractors.
+12.2 The Supplier is responsible as principal for the acts and omissions of its contractors and subcontractors as if they were the acts and omissions of the Supplier.

-12.3 Part 1F of the Civil Liability Act 2002 (WA) is excluded from these Terms and Conditions.
+12.3 To the extent permitted by section 4A of the Civil Liability Act 2002 (WA), the parties agree that Part 1F of that Act is excluded from these Terms and Conditions, and the proportionate

 13. Termination: